A new algebraic approach to genome rearrangement models: More general models of genomes

 \section{More general models of genomes}

 The construction of the genome algebra $\cA=\zee\CC[\SN]$ in Section~\ref{sec:A} was determined by assumptions we made about how to model the genomes.
-In particular, following on from previous work \cite{mles,jezandpet,vjez_circ1}, we chose to model circular genomes, without considering orientation of regions, which meant a fixed orientation of the genome in space could be represented by a permutation $\sigma\in\SN$.
-We assumed no position on the genome to be distinguished, which meant the genome symmetries corresponded to the dihedral group $\DN$.
-In this section, we outline how the constructions and techniques presented for this specific case can be generalised to cover different genomic models.
+In particular, following on from previous work \cite{mles,jezandpet,vjez_circ1}, we chose to model circular genomes, without considering orientation of regions, which meant an instance of the genome could be represented by a permutation $\sigma\in\SN$.
+We \bt{modelled the genomes without a distinguished position}, which meant the genome symmetries corresponded to the dihedral group $\DN$.
+In this section, we outline how the constructions and techniques presented for this specific case can be generalised to cover different genomic models\bt{: any for which genome (and rearrangement) instances can be represented as elements of a group $G$}.

 Suppose, for example, that one wanted to vary the above model to include an origin of replication in the circular genomes.
 We would model this as a distinguished position and the genomes would then have no rotational symmetry, only reflectional.
-The symmetry group would thus be $Z_N = \{e,f\}$, the symmetry element $\zee=\tfrac{1}{2}(e+f)$, and the genomes elements $\zee\sigma = \tfrac{1}{2}(\sigma+f\sigma) \in\zee\CC[\SN]$.
-The model would naturally reflect this symmetry, with rearrangements taking the form $\zee a$, $a\in\SN$.
-Noting that only reflections of rearrangements are automatically included here, one could then easily incorporate further conditions into the rearrangement model, for example, larger rearrangements are less likely, rearrangements across the origin are disallowed, and so on.
-With appropriate choices of rearrangements, this framework could also be used to represent linear genomes.
+The symmetry group would thus be $Z_N = \{e,f\}$, the symmetry element $\zee=\tfrac{1}{2}(e+f)$, and each genome an element $\zee\sigma = \tfrac{1}{2}(\sigma+f\sigma) \in\zee\CC[\SN]$.
+The model would naturally reflect this symmetry, with rearrangements taking the form $\zee a$, $a\in\SN$. \bt{In particular, this case allows for rearrangements at different positions on the genome, relative to the origin of replication, to be assigned different probabilities.} With appropriate choices of rearrangements, this framework could also be used to represent linear genomes.

-To include orientation of genes, one would use a different underlying group, for example the hyperoctahedral group of sugned permutations (as outlined in \cite{attilaand}), and a symmetry group of choice (for example, a copy of the dihedral group in the case of a circular genome with no distinguished positions).
-In any case, we can replicate the results of Section~\ref{sec:A}.
-The terms in the following definition reflect our applications of the objects, but obviously the subsequent results concerning the algebras hold whether or not one applies them to genomes.
-Recall that the group algebra $\CC[G]$ of a group $G$ is the set of all formal linear combinations of elements of $G$.
+To include orientation of genes, one would use a different underlying group, for example the hyperoctahedral group $H_N$ of signed permutations (as outlined in \cite{attilaand}), and a symmetry group of choice (for example, a copy of the dihedral group in the case of a circular genome with no distinguished positions). \bt{An explicit consideration of the genome algebra for the signed region case, including some detailed examples, may be found in \cite{vjoshjez}.}